epogrebnyak/mlmw/README.md

 # Machine Learning My Way (MLMW)

-This is the source repo for [trics.me](https://trics.me/) website which hosts a machine learning study guide with free open textbooks, review articles and discussions (mainly Reddit threads).
+This is the source repo for [trics.me](https://trics.me/) website which hosts a machine learning study guide with free textbooks, open review articles and selected Reddit discussions.

 This is a successor project to [Econometrics Navigator](https://epogrebnyak.github.io/econometrics-navigator/), a website that I did run in 2018-2020.